NeoGeo Pocket Color

 DC Adaptor - play the unit from the mains.
 Some 3rd party/compatible ones were also available.

-Dreamcast Link Up Lead - For compatibility with games on Sega's console.
+Dreamcast Link-Up Lead - For compatibility with games on SEGA's console.
 Several fighting games utilised this connectivity.
-See games for more details.
+It's now a rather rare item.
+See Games Library Overview for more info.

 Carry case - with the NGPC logo embodied in.